TaVodic/BPC-DE1-project/README.md

 Write descriptive text and simulation screenshots of your components.

 ## Instructions

-Write an instruction manual for your application, including photos or a link to a video.
+Write an instruction manual for your application.

 [Working demonstration video](https://youtu.be/yEXXWRQE4EQ)

 ## References